EthanKeating/Xime/README.md

 # Xime (MCGamer Club Core)

 **Status: Archived / No longer maintained**
-This plugin is no longer in use and is being open-sourced for learning purposes and preservation.
+This plugin was created for MCGamer Club, which is now retired & renamed to SGHQ This plugin is no longer in use and is being open-sourced for learning purposes and preservation.
 It was developed for MCGamerClub, a revival of the original MCGamer Network.

 ---